I loooooooove brownies.

 I’m talking sweet, dense, crackly-topped, stick to all the parts of your mouth, good cold or warm, with icing, ice cream, whipped cream, and/or chocolate sauce, want-one-right-now brownies.

-Really, you prefer those kind of brownies too?
+What’s that, you prefer those kind of brownies too?
 Oh good, let’s be friends :)

 I have many favourite brownie recipes, and this is yet another recipe to add to that pile.